-These places selling halal char kuey teow in KL will challenge your tastebuds and prove that you can have an excellent pork-free version of the hawker-style dish too.
+These places selling halal and pork-free char kuey teow in KL will challenge your tastebuds and prove that you can have an excellent version of the hawker-style dish too.

 As lax as Malaysians can be, we take our food very seriously.
 Purists will tell you that char kuey teow has two important elements that can make or break the dish: the ubiquitous wok hei, and pork lard.
 We’re here to tell you that it doesn’t have to be that way.
 You can’t challenge wok hei, but you can always do without pork lard.
 After all, if this guy managed to swap lard for chicken skin in Hokkien mee and still produce a good plate of noodles, why can’t it be possible for char kuey teow too?